 Cadmus’s interpretation extends his predilection for social satire to surreal extremes of excess, vulgarity and gore.
 Of the series, Cadmus explained, “I don’t appear as myself, but I am all of the Deadly Sins in a way, as you all are, too.

-My friend Barbara just emailed me this and it’s so funny (and true) that I had to share.
+A friend just emailed me this and it’s so funny (and true) that I had to share.

 New Rule: Stop giving me that pop-up ad for Classmates.com!
 There’s a reason you don’t talk to people for 25 years.
 Because you don’t particularly like them!
 Besides, I already know what the captain of the football team is doing these days: mowing my lawn.